 Every profession regulated under the Health Professions Act (HPA) is required to maintain currency in their practice and knowledge through the Continuing Competence (CC) program.
-This program consists of two parts:

 All regulated members must meet the requirements of the (CC) program to renew their practice permit each year.